csae1152/SamzaHivePigNeo4J/README.md

 # SamzaHivePigNeo4J
-Building realt time data pipelines
+Building real time data pipelines with Kafka and Samza.

 The MyPredictiveFarm datapipline
 ================================